sheetslab/rheotaxis/README.md

 # Microflume flow calibration
 The python code for calibrating the flow rate is available under "CalibrationVideos-checkpoint.ipynb".

+#Custom Feature extraction script
+Our custom python feature extraction script is available under Zebrafish.py

+#Configuration file
+You can use our configuration file to load our model with its parameters directly :

+#Example folder
+The folder ""provides example videos and associated DLC and Simba files.

 # rheotaxis behavioral data analysis
 Protocol and code files for the Rheotaxis Behavioral Set up (Newton & al. 2023).